efatihalbayin/chemst/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](LICENSE) for details.

 ---